 Bad leaders’ behavior is the most common reason for employees’ internal resignations.
 A survey in Germany conducted that five million Germans have already resigned internally.
 People suffer from the bad working atmosphere and lose the authentic connection to the company.
 They no longer perform anything but what is absolutely necessary.
 What follows?
 Demotivation and disinterest.
+And the company suffers from high employee turnover.
 Errors occur, and general dissatisfaction rises immeasurably.

 Bad or poorly trained leaders drive away their best and most competent employees.
 They literally drive the company against the wall.
 Internal resignations, work-to-rule and real dismissals follow.
 The often very lengthy replacement phase results in considerable financial losses.

 9 bad leadership examples

 No employee wants to work in a tense and cold working atmosphere.
 After all, satisfaction is a fundamental part of quality of life.
 People who are unhappy will look for a new job in the short or long term.
 Here you can read about the qualities bad leaders use to scare away their employees.

 1. A bad leader has no confidence in you.

 Particularly bad managers are characterized by the fact that they are true control freaks.
 By constantly walking up and down the departments, they try to see what’s happening on the employees’ monitors.